 We’ve already recommended that watery stains are treated with cold water (to prevent spreading), and oily stains are treated with very hot water (to break through the oily film and dissolve the stain).
 You can also try white vinegar to help lift the stain.

 If your stain came from the juice of a vegetable or fruit, treat as if it were a beverage stain.
-Follow the instructions in the beverage stain removal section above for best results.
+Follow the instructions in the beverage stain removal section above for the best results.
 If your stain came from a buttery sauce, sticky syrup, salad dressing or olive oil, your best bet is to treat is as follows.

 Step 2: Treating the Oil Stain